Northeast Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.2% in December 2024, down 1.9 percentage points from November.
-Compared to December last year (6.4%), the rate has decreased by 0.2 percentage points.
+The unemployment rate was 6.7% in May 2025, down 0.0 percentage points from April.
+Compared to May last year (6.2%), the rate has increased by 0.5 percentage points.

 Employment: Regional vs Local Patterns